Lawyer - Independent Advocate - McKenzie Friend and Managing Director of Court Support & Legal Services

 How to contact Maria Lopez

-I provide practical, procedural and emotional support in many areas of Civil and Family Court processes in the capacity of an Independent Advocate and McKenzie Friend, but you will be in control of your case and make the decisions on every step of your case.
+I provide practical, procedural and emotional support in many areas of Civil and Family Court processes in the capacity of Lawyer - Independent Advocate - McKenzie Friend, but you will be in control of your case and make the decisions on every step of your case.